AsiaDestinations

 Conclusion

 Kazakhstan is still one of the most off the grid and underrated places in the entire world.
-As I’ve said before here on Nomad Not Mad, the girls are a beautiful blend of the Soviet beauty and the skin of Asians.
-It’s the best of both worlds.
+As I have said before here on Nomad Not Mad, the country is vast, culturally rich, and a great stopover point between Asia and Europe.

-On top of it, the language is interesting, the cities vast, and it’s a great stopover point between Asia and Europe.
 If you get your Kazakhstan visa, you’ve unlocked a great part of the world, at a great price.
 I promise, you won’t regret it.

 If you’ve got questions regarding the visa process or anything Kazakhstan, leave them in the comments below and I’ll make sure to try and answer them as well as I can.